 In the first post in this series I looked at the Discworld books as they appeared in their first hardback publications.
 Now it's time to look at the first paperback editions of the full series.

-As we have already seen, the original paperback publisher, Corgi, made such good choices in its first approach that not only did the look stick for over two decades but the look was also adopted by the hardback publishers too.
+As we have already noted, the original paperback publisher, Corgi, made such good choices in its first approach that not only did the look stick for over two decades but the art was also adopted by the hardback publishers too.

 We've also seen that the hardback publishers struggled to make the art work perfectly on those jackets.
 The early hardback editions were a mismatched set, so I went through them in little mini-eras to talk about the different approaches the several publishers involved in the hardback publishing took over the years.